38-71 13th Street

 Sunswick was Astoria's name before it was called Astoria, and an obscure reference for a neighborhood bar.
 This bar is surprisingly Astoria's best for those looking for a wide variety of beers, pub food and sporting events.
 The outside facade is not impressive, but once inside there are large TVs for entertainment and lots of brews on tap.
 The.crowd is mellow with lots of regular young locals.
 The burgers and other sandwiches are great and come with waffle fries.
 Live music and comedy are offered occasionally, so stop by when in Astoria.

 Offering its patrons a German beer-garden like feel, The Garden @ Studio Square NYC is a laid-back hub for beer-lovers.
 Located at the enormous Studio Square NYC complex, this bar come eatery is wildly popular for its unending list of beers and its lip-smacking offering from the kitchen.
 Come here with friends, after work or over the weekend and you’ll surely have a ball of a time.
-One can also rent out the space for private functions and events.
-Visit the website for further details.
+Sporting events get the big screen treatment with the 160 foot outdoor screen.

 Located along the Long Island City-Astoria border, Studio Square is an extremely large space offering a wide range of craft beers and more.
 S2 tries to update the concept of a German beer garden, and generally succeeds.
 Food from the grill includes burgers; plus, there’s a sushi menu for those looking for a more upscale taste.
 Studio Square is a well-planned beer garden to visit in the warm months.
 It’s ideal for celebrations with large groups of friends.